gear-foundation/academy/docs/00-scd/14-async-communication/async-communications.md

 If a program sends an asynchronous message to another program, it needs to wait for the reply from that program before it can proceed to the next operation.

-We'll use the `send_for_reply(program, payload, value, reply_deposit)` function to send a message to a Gear program.
+We'll use the `send_for_reply(program, payload, value, reply_deposit)` function to send a message to a Program on Vara.
 In this function:

 - `program` - the address of the program to send the message for;
 - `payload` - the message to the program;